 Huge steps have been taken music-based therapy for people with dementia in recent years.
 You may have seen programs like ‘Our Dementia Choir’ with Vicky McClure or the Alzheimer’s documentary ‘Alive Inside - a story of Music and Memory’ - which show the amazing effects that music can have on people living with dementia.

 Why does music help?
 Findings show that musical memory regions in the brain seem to be preserved, even as dementia progresses, and that music activates the brain across different pathways from those of speech.
-So we have seen that people can recall lyrics to songs even when they have lost the capacity to speak in full sentences, or that people with no verbal communication at all start to engage in these therapy sessions, responding to the music by nodding along and tapping their feet.
+In our music-based dementia therapy workshops in Liverpool we have seen that people can recall lyrics to songs even when they have lost the capacity to speak in full sentences, or that people with no verbal communication at all start to engage in these therapy sessions, responding to the music by nodding along and tapping their feet.

 In the workshops, we sing and move to fun, up-tempo pop songs and slower melodic tunes.
 We are happy to take musical suggestions, and our team of session leaders make sure that every taste can be accounted for!

-The Brain Charity runs two workshops specifically for people with dementia:
+The Brain Charity runs two workshops specifically for people with dementia in Liverpool:

 And we are starting to see first-hand the incredibly beneficial effects.
 Not only does music have the possibility of triggering memory and transporting people to particular moments in their pasts, it evokes emotion – raising heartbeat and stimulating endorphins and other feel-good chemicals in the body.